-Problem Possible Cause - Solution Password Warning If you choose to set a boot password, NEVER forget your password.
+If you choose to set a boot password, NEVER forget your password.
 The consequences of this could be serious.
 If you cannot remember your boot password you must contact your vendor and you may lose all of the information on your hard disk.

-The sound cannot be heard or the volume is very low.
+Problem Possible Cause - Solution The sound cannot be heard or the volume is very low.
 The volume might be set too low.
-Check the volume control in the Volume Control Panel in the Windows notification area, or use the key combination Fn + F5 and F6 (see " Keyboard Application Settings " on page 1 - 10) to adjust.
+Check the volume control in the Volume Control Panel in the Windows notification area, or use the key combination Fn + F5 and F6 (see "Keyboard Application Settings" on page 1 - 12) to adjust.
 My internal microphone seems to be disabled and/or I can still hear sound from the speakers even though I have plugged headphones into the headphone jack.
 You have disabled "Front panel jack detection" in Connector Settings in the Realtek HD Audio Manager control panel.
 Go to the Realtek HD Audio Manager and click the Connector Settings icon and make sure that there is no tick alongside "Front panel jack detection" and click OK.
 Unwelcome numbers appear when typing.
-Num Lock is turned ON (see "LCD Panel Open with Fan Area" on page 1.00 to 1.00 I am sliding my finger up and down on the right side of the Touchpad to scroll a Window and the Touchpad does not respond.
+Num Lock is turned ON (see "LED Indicators" on page 1 - 9).
+I am sliding my finger up and down on the right side of the Touchpad to scroll a Window and the Touchpad does not respond .
 There are different Touchpad versions available on this computer, and this version requires tapping/holding to scroll.
 Either tap repeatedly, or hold the finger down, at the top or bottom right of the Touchpad (depending on the scrolling direction required) to scroll the window.